Illumina/hap.py/doc/happy.md

 hap.py are mostly equivalent for SNPs.
 For indels, xcmp shows higher precision for two reasons:

-* partial credit matching allows a more fine-grained assessment of precision.
+* partial credit matching allows a more fine-grained assessment of precision and accounts better for representational differences observed between different variant callers.
 * when indels have different representations, vcfeval outputs these as separate records, whereas xcmp normalizes them to be in the same VCF row if possible.
   *NOTE: this is work in progress and based on a development version of vcfeval**